AKSW/docs.ontowiki.net/ontowiki/Ubuntu-Quick-Install-Guide.md

     store.virtuoso.username = dba
     store.virtuoso.password = dba

-The last thing is to start virtuoso and restart apache
+The last thing is to start virtuoso and restart apache (the virtuoso service name is an example, most likely if you installed virtuoso through the guide on the virtuoso-opensource site you will start it manually in a terminal)

     sudo service virtuoso-opensource-6.1 start
     sudo service apache2 start/restart